The Magic Behind Mcdonald's Marketing Strategy

 - Affordable: value is a constant theme in offers and messaging.

-- Available: it’s present in more places than most brands can imagine.
+- Available: it is present in more places than most brands can imagine.

-If you’re looking at this as a marketer, the real insight is that McDonald’s doesn’t treat positioning as a slogan.
-It treats positioning as a set of decisions that drive product, service design, and creative.
-That’s the difference between “nice branding” and brand messaging that actually changes behavior.
+The useful insight for marketers is that McDonald’s does not treat positioning as a tagline.
+It treats positioning as a set of decisions that drives product, service design, and creative.
+That is the difference between nice branding and brand messaging that actually changes behavior.

 A practical positioning statement (how it shows up in the real world)